-At this point the procedure is different for Committees on the first night than it is during Combined Committees and in Chambers on the second day.
-The rest of this page applies to the first night Committees.
-The procedure for Chambers and Combined Committees is on the next page.
-In Committees delegates will rank bills based on five criteria, while in Chambers they will vote on passage of legislation based on merit.
+At this point the procedure is different for First Committees on the first night than it is during Second Committees and in Chambers on the second day.
+The rest of this page applies to First Committees.
+The procedure for Chambers and Second Committees is on the next page.
+In Committees delegates will rank bills based on five criteria, while in Chambers they will vote on passage of legislation based on merit, and in Second Committees bills are deemed favorable or unfavorable by the committee.

-Committees
+First Committees